elkasztano/sparkypi/README.md

 ## usage
 ### examples:

-turn on socket A:
+turn on socket A

 `sparkypi socket -d a -s on`

-turn off socket B:
+turn off socket B

 `sparkypi socket -d b -s off`

 trigger doorbell 1

 `sparkypi bell 1`

+send custom binary sequence '000000010101000101011001' with a pulse length of 170 microseconds 5 times
+the 's' at the beginning of the string stands for the required sync bit at the beginning of each transmission
+finding the right pulse length usually requires some trial and error

+`sparkypi cus -s s000000010101000101011001 -p 170 -r 5`